Book launch: The Politics of Borders/Practising EU Policy/American Hegemony and the Rise of Emerging Powers

 - Spanish stairs

 The Leiden University Centre for International Relations cordially invites you to a joint book launch.
-Matthew Longo (Institute of Political Science) will introduce his latest work about the Politics of Borders; Beatrix Campbell (Leiden University College) will address the practice of EU Foreign Policy towards its Eastern neighbours and Russia.
-Both authors will do so in a conversation with Isabelle Duijvesteijn (Institute of History) and the audience.
+Matthew Longo (Institute of Political Science) will introduce his latest work about the Politics of Borders; Beatrix Campbell (Leiden University College) will address the practice of EU Foreign Policy towards its Eastern neighbours and Russia; Salvador Santino Fulo Regilme (Institute for History) will talk about the suggested decline of US leadership and the rise of other global powers.
+The three authors will do so in a conversation with Isabelle Duyvesteyn (Institute of History) and the audience.

 The Politics of Borders: Sovereignty, Security, and the Citizen after 9/11 (Cambridge University Press, 2018)

 Border security is an obsession of our time.
 Why is this true and why does it matter?
 This book offers an in-depth look at border security in the US and worldwide after 9/11.
 The book contributes to debates within political science on sovereignty, citizenship, cosmopolitanism, big data, new security technologies, human rights and global justice.
 In particular, the new politics of borders reveal a sovereignty that is not waning, but changing, expanding beyond the state carapace and engaging certain logics of empire.

 Matthew Longo is Assistant Professor of Political Science at Leiden University.
 He received his PhD from Yale University in 2014 and was awarded the American Political Science Association’s Leo Strauss Award for the Best Doctoral Dissertation in Political Philosophy.
 His work has been published in the American Journal of Political Science and Democratization, the New York Times and the Los Angeles Times, and has been featured in the Washington Post and National Public Radio.

 Practising EU Foreign Policy: Russia and the Eastern Neighbours (Manchester University Press, 2017)